ryanvolum/menu-bot/README.md

 ![DonateDialog GIF](https://github.com/ryanvolum/menu-bot/blob/master/wiki_assets/DonateDialog.gif)

 These bot samples have been created using [Microsoft Bot Framework][1].
-It demonstrates how to create a menu-guided conversation.
+They demonstrate how to create a menu-guided conversation.

 See [wiki][2] for a code and pattern breakdown.